lllyasviel/Fooocus/update_log.md

+# 2.1.797

+* fixed some dependency problems with facexlib and filterpy.

 # 2.1.793

 * Added many javascripts to improve user experience.
 Now users with small screen will always see full canvas without needing to scroll.